minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 higher chance of getting elected, yet there is no clear correlation between campaign contributions and the vote shares which candidates receive
 @stratmann-2005 @Weschle_2022c[p.~24].
-In fact, there are a host of factors that influence the amount of campaign contributions politicials receive, which are often endogenous to a candidate's vote shares @Weschle_2022c[p.~24].
+In fact, there are a host of factors that influence the amount of campaign contributions politicians receive, which are often endogenous to a candidate's vote shares @Weschle_2022c[p.~24].

 // factors to include to explain correlation between contribs & votes